 While Virgin is introducing suave new Business seats on their wide body aircraft, many find the product on their narrow body fleet staggeringly underwhelming in comparison.
 They would especially like to see better Business class seats on longer flights, for example to New Zealand and Bali.

 On the Christmas wish list for some members is a more seamless experience when flying partner airlines.
 Many have vented their frustrations at the lack of status recognition and the inability to select seats when flying on Virgin’s partner airlines.
-One member suggests joining Star Alliance as a possible solution.
+One member suggests Virgin joining Star Alliance as a possible solution.

 Add your suggestions to the Virgin wish list HERE.